artie-l/pump-probe-experiment-control/README.md

 5. Uncomment line **122** and **125** by removing the `# `  in front of the code (Ctrl + 1 in Spyder).
 6. Re-run the script.

 If the correct `IDN` of the LIA was printed in the Python console, congratulations!
-We are almost done with the LIA setup.
-To finish the setup:
+We are almost done with the LIA configuration.
+The next steps are:

 1. Manually set the LIA's Sensitivity to 2V.
 2. Follow the text guide (lines 127-128) in the file.